-While the causes of climate change are debatable and the subject of political debate, few people will dispute that recent years have seen increasing numbers of people dealing with home flooding caused by a variety of weather events.
+While the causes of climate change are the subject of political debate, few people will dispute that recent years have seen increasing numbers of people dealing with home flooding caused by a variety of weather events.
 In 2019, the central United States suffered heavy flooding due to an unusual amount of winter rain, and flooding remains a fact of life for Americans in southern coastal communities and other low-lying areas during the hurricane season.
 It can also be an annual danger in spring for many people who live along the thousands of miles of rivers and streams that form the continent's watershed drainage basins.

 Nature isn't responsible for all floods.
 Sometimes, it's a plumbing leak.
 Whatever the cause, the accumulation of water creates a number of dangerous situations.
 The water is usually unsanitary and, during a natural disaster, it's often filled with pathogens and even small animals, such as snakes and rats.
 Dirty water conducts electricity, and any exposed connection in the wiring can turn a flooded house into a shock hazard.

-Whether is is caused by nature or a failure of a home's mechanical systems, a homeowner's response in the immediate aftermath of a flood can literally be a life-or-death affair, but even if things aren't that serious, appropriate action mitigates against further damage and expedites the rebuilding process.
+Whether it is caused by nature or a failure of a home's mechanical systems, a homeowner's response in the immediate aftermath of a flood can literally be a life-or-death affair, but even if things aren't that serious, appropriate action mitigates against further damage and expedites the rebuilding process.
 Here are some key recommendations for appropriate action in the aftermath of a flood from FEMA, the Red Cross and other authorities.

 Seek Higher Ground